I work at home as a freelance writer. I enjoy reading, writing, and television.

 Information About the Bell Pepper

 Bell peppers are also known as "sweet peppers."
 Many people consider them a vegetable, but they are technically a fruit.
 Bells are part of the Capsicum species.
 They are the only Capsicum that doesn't produce capsaicin.
 Capsaicin is the chemical in peppers that causes the spiciness.
 That is why bell peppers are referred to as sweet peppers, because they are sweet, not spicy.

-Green Peppers are the most commonly used bell pepper.
+Green peppers are the most commonly used bell pepper.
 They have a rather bitter taste.
 Not many people enjoy eating them plain because of this, but they are a popular ingredient in cooking.
 This version is not yet ripe and that is why the taste is off compared to the brightly colored versions.

 Red peppers are said to be the sweetest and juiciest bell peppers.
 They are fully ripe and the most mature.
 Since they are fully ripe, they contain more nutrients than the other peppers (including vitamins A and C).
-Also, red peppers contain lycopene, which is a carotenoid that lowers the risk of various cancers.
+Also, red peppers contain lycopene, which is a carotenoid that may lower the risk of various cancers.
 If you're going to choose just one color to eat, then red should be on your plate!

 Yes!
 The different colors of bell peppers actually do taste different.
-Green is the least ripe and the bitterest in taste.
+Green is the least ripe and the most bitter.
 The others are much sweeter, with red being the sweetest.
-If a recipe calls for green peppers, or you simply feel like adding some peppers to your meal, I would choose yellow or red (or maybe even the unique purple) instead.
+If a recipe calls for green peppers, or you simply feel like adding some color to your meal, I would choose yellow or red (or maybe even the unique purple) instead.
 Red is said to have the most nutrients and is one of the healthiest "vegetables" you can eat.